Catterick (TV series): Character histories

 Tony: Played by Reece Shearsmith, Tony is a dangerous, psychotic armed robber who robs "Neil's Wheels" used car dealership and shoots the owner, Mr Neil Wheel.
 He is obsessed with keeping his mouth clean, drinking mouthwash and flossing his teeth.
 His Range Rover car, which contains a briefcase full of the stolen money, is eventually stolen by Chris and Carl, which provokes Tony to try to track them down and kill them.
 However, he is dominated by his mother, and he has to placate her before he can go on the rampage.
-By the end of the series, it turns out that Tony is in fact Carl's long-lost son, Paul Anthony, at which point he is supposed to be dead.
+By the end of the series, he is killed in a caravan explosion and it turns out that Tony is in fact Carl's long-lost son, Paul Anthony, at which point he is supposed to be dead but it is implied he survived the explosion.

 Mark: Played by Mark Benton, Mark is the Mermade Hotel's dogsbody.
 He is an amiable, mulleted and innocent sort of person.
 However, his time at the Mermade is miserable.
 He is a slave to Mr Oates, the hotel manager.
 After Mark caused an enormous accident at the annual flotilla the previous year, by bathing semi-clad on the rocks and being mistaken for a "sensual woman."
 Oates captured him on camera and threatens to send the pictures to the press if Mark steps out of line.
 Mark also runs the Mermade Hotel's jazz-fusion disco night.
 He eventually helps Chris and Carl escape from the clutches of Tony and leaves the hotel.

 Dan, Dan The Shellfish Man: Played by Matt Lucas, Dan is a very enthusiastic Cockney shellfish retailer, who specialises in cockles, whelks, winkles and crabsticks.
 He is, according to Chris, "a nosy git" and helps Carl out in his search for his son.
 Dan is the only man who knows where Chris' boomerang is.

 Ian: Played by Tim Healy, Ian is one of the regulars in the Siberian Khatru pub in Northallerton.
 He is very talkative and likes sharing his bizarre stories with anyone within earshot.
 He very nearly joined a black rock-funk band, "sort of like Osibisa" but decided to stay home and look after his wife, who is freezing cold to the touch and has to be constantly kept warm with electric heaters.
-Ian finally comes to the realization that his wife has been dead for quite some time, but believes that it could have been the journey to the hospital that truly finished her off.
+Ian finally comes to the realization that his wife has been dead for 9 months, but believes that it could have been the journey to the hospital that truly finished her off.
+It is unknown how his wife died but at the end, he has been arrested, either due to him keeping her corpse for 9 months or having something to do with her death.